-Simply put a calorie is the energy received from the food and liquids you ingest.
+Simply put, a calorie is the energy you receive from the food and liquids you ingest.

 If you eat excess calories, your body will store the extra energy as glycogen or fat to be used later.
 Glycogen gets stored in your liver, muscles, and fat cells.
 Continually eating excess calories causes your fat stores to grow, creating weight gain.